 Sarus Crane FAQ 3

-This page covers Sarus Crane habitats, behaviour and conservation, including interactions with Brolgas.
-Size, calls, locations and population numbers are in FAQ 1, and food, drinking and breeding are in FAQ 2.
-Background to Brolgas and Sarus Cranes with comparison photos is on Ozcranes Australia/New Guinea Cranes Intro page.
+This page covers Sarus Crane habitats and behaviour, including interactions with Brolgas.
+Features, locations and population numbers are in FAQ 1, food, water and breeding are in FAQ 2, and conservation is covered in FAQ 4.
+The Cranes Intro has background and comparisons including images and calls.

-Height is a significant factor in establishing dominance among cranes.
+Behavioural interactions with Brolgas Height is a significant factor in establishing dominance among cranes.
 In non-breeding feeding flocks Sarus, being on average slightly taller, may ‘crowd out’ nearby Brolgas, effectively staring them down till they move several metres away.
-At one major non-breeding season roost, Bromfield Swamp on the Atherton Tableland, over 200 Brolgas roost with up to 800 Sarus Cranes, but some observers report the Brolgas arrive earlier to roost, and stay longer on site in the morning.
-On the breeding grounds in NW Qld, Sarus pairs aggressively defend their nest site against nearby Brolgas, other Sarus and also other large birds like swans.
-There is often speculation, but as yet no evidence, that Brolgas and Sarus Cranes have been hybridising in the wild in northern Australia.
+At one major non-breeding season roost, Bromfield Swamp on the Atherton Tableland, over 200 Brolgas roost with up to 800 Sarus Cranes, but some observers report the Brolgas arrive earlier to roost and stay longer on site in the morning.
+On the breeding grounds in NW Qld, Sarus pairs aggressively defend their nest site against nearby Brolgas, other Sarus and also other large birds like swans .

 GW Archibald & SR Swengel (1987).
 ‘Comparative ecology and behavior of eastern Sarus Cranes and Brolgas in Australia’ Proceedings of the 1985 Crane Workshop, ed.
 JC Lewis: 107-116.
 Download article from Ozcranes Downloads»